Where memories of our loved ones are shared

 About my grandparents…

-First, I remember the heat and the blaring sun.
-I remember the work that, at the time, I didn’t care to do, but it was expected.
-Then, the fond memories of cleaning up the cemetery with Mama Rene and Daddy Buck make me smile.
+My first thought of this is memory is the heat and the blaring sun.
+I remember the sweaty work that, at the time, I didn’t care to do, but it was just what families do.
+Then, the fond memories come rushing back… cleaning up the cemetery with Mama Rene and Daddy Buck, and that makes me smile.

-They took it upon themselves to do the maintenance, hiring out for anything they couldn’t manage on their own – or with the help of family.
+They took it upon themselves to do the maintenance, hiring out only for things they couldn’t manage on their own – or with the help of family.
 That’s where I come in.
 I knew them as Mama Rene and Daddy Buck, my grandparents.
 I often spent time with them as a kid and helped with the cemetery.
-It wasn’t as fun as playing in the woods or Daddy Buck’s junk yard, but it was time with them – and that’s what mattered.
+It wasn’t as fun as playing in the woods behind their house or Daddy Buck’s junk yard, but it was time with them – and that’s what mattered.

-At first, my main job was to ensure that Sandy had enough water and stayed in the shade, pull weeds from the graves, and pick up flowers and arrangements that had been knocked over by the wind.
-Sandy, who I am sure many WLAW (local radio station) thought was my twin, was my grandparent’s pug.
-We were born on the same day, so Mama Rene called the radio station to wish Sandy and Rodney Atkinson a very happy birthday.
+At first, my main job cleaning the cemetery was to ensure that Sandy had enough water and stayed in the shade, pull weeds from the graves, and pick up flowers and arrangements that had been knocked over by the wind.
+Sandy, who I am sure many WLAW (local radio station) listeners thought was my twin, was actually my grandparent’s pug.
+We were born on the same day, so Mama Rene called the radio station every year and requested them to wish Sandy and Rodney Atkinson a very happy birthday.

-As I got older, I was promoted to assistant grasscutter.
+As I grew, I was promoted to assistant grasscutter.
 Daddy Buck continued using the Sears lawn tractor, and I took over the self-propelled push mower job from Mama Rene.
 Eventually, they needed more help and began hiring out the entire job.
-I can’t say that I miss the work, but I will always cherish those memories like I cherish all memories of Mama Rene and Daddy Buck.
+I can’t say that I miss the physical work, but I will always cherish those memories just like I cherish all memories of Mama Rene and Daddy Buck.